 General

 A mesh STA shall have the capability to buffer frames and track the mesh power mode of each peer mesh STA.
-A mesh STA shall use peer service periods for individually addressed frame transmissions to neighboring peer mesh STAs in power save mode.
-A mesh STA transmits a group addressed frame after the DTIM Beacon when any of its peer mesh STAs are in power save mode.
+A mesh STA shall use peer service periods for individually addressed frame transmissions to neighboring peer mesh STAs in light or deep sleep mode.
+A mesh STA transmits a group addressed frame after the DTIM Beacon when any of its peer mesh STAs are in light or deep sleep mode.
 These capabilities are referred as support for power save.

-A mesh STA that is operating in power save mode or is transitioning to power save mode is referred to as a power saving mesh STA.
-Power save mode operation is optional.
+Operation in light or in deep sleep mode is optional.

 NOTE—In this subclause, the frame whose RA field is set to an individually address is referred to as an individually addressed frame.
 The DA field of the individually addressed frame in this context might not be set to an individual address, if the frame uses 4 address or 6 address format.
 Similarly, frames whose RA are set to a group address are referred to as group addressed frames, in this subclause.